asalber/asalber.github.io/statistics/exercises/non_linear_regression.md

 1. Plot the scatter plot.
-Which type of regression model do you think that explains better relationship between temperature and time?
+Which type of regression model do you think explains better relationship between temperature and time?
 2. Which transformation should we apply to the variables to have a linear relationship?
 3. Compute the logarithmic regression of the temperature on time.
-4. According to the logarithmic model, what temperature there will be after 15 minutes of heating?
+4. According to the logarithmic model, what will the temperature of the plasma be after 15 minutes of heating?
 Is this prediction reliable?
-Justify the answer.
+Justify your answer.

 Use the following sums ($X$=Time and $Y$=Temperature):
 $\sum x_i=225$ min, $\sum \log(x_i)=24.5289$ log(min), $\sum y_j=725$ ºF, $\sum \log(y_j)=35.2051$ log(ºF), $\sum x_i^2=8833$ min², $\sum \log(x_i)^2=80.4703$ log²(min), $\sum y_j^2=74345$ ºF², $\sum \log(y_j)^2=157.1023$ log²(ºF), $\sum x_iy_j=24393$ min⋅ºF, $\sum x_i\log(y_j)=1048.0142$ min⋅log(ºF), $\sum \log(x_i)y_j=2431.7096$ log(min)⋅ºF, $\sum \log(x_i)\log(y_j)=111.1165$ log(min)log(ºF).